jugla/worldtidesinfocustom/README.md

 </details>

-Several snesors and one camera are provided with attibutes.
+Several sensors and one camera are provided with attibutes.
-To see these attributes as sensor, you have to declare them inside `configuration.yaml`.
+To see some attributes as sensor, you have to use template inside `configuration.yaml`.
 <details><summary>Please follow the hereafter example</summary>

 ```yaml